QueueTime/qtime-backend/README.md

 TBD

 Quick Note (TODO):
-- Under the app folder create a key folder and store your personal firebase key there
+- Under the app folder create a key folder and store your personal firebase key there named serviceAccountKey.json